hashicorp/nomad/website/source/guides/node-draining.html.md

 Node drains only stop system jobs once all other allocations have exited.
-This way if a node is running a log shipping daemon or metrics collector as a system job, it will continue to run as long as there are other services running.
+This way if a node is running a log shipping daemon or metrics collector as a system job, it will continue to run as long as there are other allocations running.

 The [`-ignore-system`][ignore-system] option leaves system jobs running even after all other allocations have exited.
-This is useful when system jobs are used to monitor Nomad itself or other system properties.
+This is useful when system jobs are used to monitor Nomad or the node itself.

 ## Draining Multiple Nodes